PHP – Echo/Print

 Best Practices for Using Echo and Print

-in PHP, it’s essential to adhere to best practices to ensure efficient and secure code.
+When using echo and print in PHP, it’s essential to adhere to best practices to ensure efficient and secure code.

 Efficiency considerations